damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/8. Disposal/README.md

 # **Disposal**

-*I would like to enable makers to understand ...*
+*I would like to enable makers to understand the process of discarding (getting rid of) something we no longer need or want.*

 ## **How to document a dispol process?**

+*Diposable product are designed for single use, which means they get discarded ("disposed of") immediately after use.
+Disposable products can have severely negative consequences on the environment if sustainability isn't factored into disposal options.*

 #### *1. Material selection*